auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 normalization rules.
 Prehashing scenarios require that this normalization be performed on the client, or at least as an RPC call to the server.
 Having the option of verifying a normalization via RPC is highly recommend.
-Fortunately, username normalization issues can be almost entirely avoided when setting a password via dynamic testing.
+Fortunately, dynamic testing can almost entirely prevent username normalization issues when setting a password.

 On the other hand, if you use random salts, login names cannot possibly be guessed from the salt without talking to your public salt server.
 Just like a